 In partnership with Galerie Living, an Atlanta based senior housing developer, Community Three is transforming the former National 4-H Conference Center located in the Town of Chevy Chase, MD into an iconic luxury Senior Living community.
 The 13-acre site and will be repositioned into Corso Chevy Chase “CC” residences, designed to embody old world charms with modern luxuries.
 Corso CC is dedicated to providing the highest quality of care and service for residents, guests, and team members.

 7100 Connecticut Ave, Chevy Chase, MD

-950 is a 133-residence Class-A building located in the highly coveted Mount Vernon Triangle neighborhood of Washington, DC.
+Claret is a 127-residence Class-A building located in the highly coveted Mount Vernon Triangle neighborhood of Washington, DC.
 It is the perfect urban location with almost 80 percent of its nearly 7,000 residents living within one mile of their workplace, and nearly half walk to work.

 With architecture specifically designed to respect and include a nearly 100-year-old grand tree and capture views of the District skyline, 950 offers extensive green features and one of the best roof terraces in the city.